Criticism of ESPN: Accusations of political bias

 Republican political leaders including Donald Trump and then-Fox News anchor Tucker Carlson have accused ESPN incorporating their political bias into sports news.
 A 2017 survey of 1,423 adults found that 30% of respondents believed that ESPN was politically biased.
 Of those respondents, 63% responded that they saw a liberal bias, while 30% saw a conservative bias.

 Gambling ventures

 In August 2023, Penn Entertainment reached a ten-year, $2 billion agreement with ESPN Inc., under which Penn would rebrand Barstool Sportsbook as "ESPN Bet".
 To license the branding, Penn will pay $1.5 billion in cash, and give ESPN $500 million in shares.
-Concurrently, Penn announced that it would sell Barstool back to its founder David Portnoy.
+Concurrently, Penn announced that it would sell Barstool back to its founder Dave Portnoy.

 In response to this transaction, SFGate columnist Drew Magary wrote that the alliance could ultimately leave ESPN in a greater state of market vulnerability.
 At worse, Magary argues that ESPN could run the risk of rendering itself as little more than a niche product that only serves gambling addicts.